 If you would like us to be able to find you, please fill out this Alumni Contact Form, which will be emailed to the Office of the Dean.
 Thank you.

-For the first time this winter, the College is placing a 16-page insert inside the Oregon Stater that will be delivered to all CEOAS alumni.
-Peter Clark will also be supplying the "Pop Quiz" in the body of the magazine.
+For the first time this winter, the College placed a 16-page insert inside the Oregon Stater that will be delivered to all CEOAS alumni.
+See this as a tablet-friendly, digital flip book.

 Geology 100th anniversary celebrations, June 2014